Logan-Lin/quartz-blog/content/ai-system/high-availability.md

 > - [Microsoft Azure SLAs](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services?lang=1) shows how SLA targets vary by service type
 > - [The High Availability Guide](https://en.wikipedia.org/wiki/High_availability) on Wikipedia provides full coverage of availability concepts and industry practices

-### Understanding the Stakes: What Downtime Actually Costs
+### What Downtime Actually Costs

 You might be thinking: "Okay, so my service goes down for an hour.
 Users wait, then it comes back.
 What's the big deal?"
-Let's look at what actually happens during that hour—and why availability matters far more than you might expect.
+Let's look at what actually happens during that hour, and why availability matters far more than you might expect.

-#### The Obvious Cost: Lost Money
+#### The Obvious Cost

 When your service is down, you can't process requests.
 No requests means no revenue.
 For a simple AI API charging $0.01 per request and serving 1,000 requests per hour: